(Adds CEO, analyst comments on acquisitions, capital levels)

 By Cameron French

-TORONTO May 27 Bank of Nova Scotia said on Tuesday its second-quarter profit rose 14 percent, beating estimates, and the lender's CEO suggested its strong capital levels will be directed toward acquisitions rather than large share buybacks.
+TORONTO, May 27 (Reuters) - Bank of Nova Scotia said on Tuesday its second-quarter profit rose 14 percent, beating estimates, and the lender’s CEO suggested its strong capital levels will be directed toward acquisitions rather than large share buybacks.

 The bank’s stock surged to an all-time high on the results.